ibm-cloud-architecture/gse-devops/bluecompute-ce-kabanero-pipelines/README.md

-# Configure a Kabanero CICD Pipeline for the Web application
+# Configure a Kabanero Pipeline for Bluecompute

-This [README](https://github.ibm.com/CASE-DevOps-GSE/DevOps/blob/master/bluecompute-ce-tekton-pipelines/README.md) is a follow on to deploying `bluecompute-ce` on an OpenShift cluster and will focus on the following activities.
+This [README](../bluecompute-ce-kabanero-pipelines/README.md) is a follow on to deploying `bluecompute-ce` on an OpenShift cluster and will focus on the following activities.
 The screen captures provided are based on a Managed OpenShift 3.11 cluster with IBM Cloud Pak for Applications v3.0.1 running on IBM Cloud.
 Tekton v0.5.2 is bundled into this version of the Cloud Pak for Application install.

 1. Configure the BlueCompute Web app deployment to pull images from the IBM Container Registry.
 2. Configure and manually validate a Kabanero CICD pipeline.